 “Show me where you live” will be the first thing out of every parent’s mouth.
 Count on it.

 While you’re scrubbing toilets and dueling raccoon-sized spiders--and possibly a raccoon or two--just remember all your parents have done for you over the years.
 Remember how much trouble you’ve given them.

 Parents in the Fraternity House: Managing a Good Time

-While you should prepare for parents weekend, one major difference from rush week is that your schedule shouldn’t be as rigid.
+While you should prepare for parents weekend, one major difference from recruitment week is that your schedule shouldn’t be as rigid.

 Parents won’t want to feel like you’re herding them from activity to activity.
 Some have had long flights, they’re tired, hungry, and they just want to spend time with their sons.

 Try to keep the weekend as laid back as possible, keying in on a few main events.
 These can be simple things, like taking the dads to a football game or having a special dinner to honor moms.
 Barbeques in the university park can also provide a chill experience.

 Whatever you choose to do, stay away from loud music, dancing, or other activities that are too up-tempo.
 In other words, don’t do what you normally do.
 Provide environments where spending time together and communication are the main ingredients.

 When parents come to town, it doesn’t have to end in pulled ears and being sent to bed without dinner.

 With a little elbow grease, planning and putting your best foot forward, your chapter is sure to have an engaging and well-managed fraternity parents weekend.